Giovanni Giustiniani: Family and early life

 Giustiniani was a member of the powerful House of Doria and was probably native to the island of Chios.
-Although little is known of his origin, Giustiniani was known to be a mercenary soldier, and was an expert at defending besieged cities.
+Although little is known of his origin, Giustiniani was known to be a mercenary soldier, which indicates that he was likely not the first born son of his family, as mercenary nobles typically chose that life due to not being owed the family inheritance.